MichelleBritton/quizmaster/README.md

 Once you have all your teams added, you can then add the play amount i.e. the fee per person.
 This will be used to calculate the winnings for the game.
 - Input validation and error checking
     - A number must be entered

 ![Screenshot of Add Play Amount section](documentation/screenshots/screenshot-add-play-amount.png)

 ### Retrieve the Questions
-To retrieve the question, you are asked if you would like to add a category, when you enter Y you are present with a list of categories to choose from.
+To retrieve the question, you are asked if you would like to add a category, when you enter Y you are presented with a list of categories to choose from.
 Once you have made your selection you will be asked how many questions you would like.
 You can add as many categories as you like.
 When you are finished you can enter N when prompted to add another category.

 ![Screenshot of Retrieve Questions section](documentation/screenshots/screenshot-retrieve-questions.png)